 Currency fluctuations can drastically affect your purchasing costs if you import products.
 A euro that weakens by 10% against the dollar means all your American suppliers become 10% more expensive.
-Here you'll learn step-by-step how to calculate the impact and adjust your cost prices.
+Here's your step-by-step guide to calculate the impact and adjust your cost prices.

 Why currency changes affect your cost price